-I turn to the Lean Canvas to help me quickly formulate possible business models, product launches, campaigns and variations of, and communicate this with my stakeholders.
-Having the Lean Canvas as a visual guide made this part “communicating the model/idea” so much more effective — and i think the most valuable function of the tool.
+I turn to the Lean Canvas to help me quickly formulate possible business models, product launches, campaigns and variations of, and communicate this with my stakeholders for my Lead Flow Method work.
+Having the Lean Canvas as a visual guide made this part “communicating the model/idea” so much more effective — and I think the most valuable function of the tool.

 This quote from Steve Blank sums up this point in case: “Business Plan: a document investors make you write, that they don’t read”.

 The key fundamental to Lean methodology is the elimination of waste — this includes time, processes, inventory and more.

 So as a lean startup you need a quicker way to get ideas out of your head, you need to stay lean & avoid waste — so, it’s time to introduce Lean Canvas.

 Before we jump into the Lean Canvas it’s important to point out that Lean Canvas has been adapted by Ash Maurya from the very popular Business Model Canvas by Alexander Osterwalder — check out this video for more information (40+ mins).